GIScience/climate-action-land-consumption/resources/info/methodology.md

 1. **Buildings**: Tagged as `building=*` in OpenStreetMap (OSM).
 2. **Parking Lots**: Identified using the tags `amenity=parking` and `parking=surface`.
 Note: This excludes multi-level parking structures and on-street parking.
 3. **Roads**: Tagged as `highway=*`.
 Road area is calculated using the width tag.
-If the width is not available,f the most common width for the respective road type in the area (based on its highway tag) is used.
+If the width is not available, the most common width for the respective road type in the area (based on its highway tag) is used.
 4. **Built-up Land**: Refers to areas immediately surrounding OSM objects with `landuse` tags such as `residential`, `commercial`, or `industrial`.
 These are not discrete objects like buildings or roads, but include surfaces such as paved areas, courtyards, and plazas.
 5. **Agricultural Land**: Includes land tagged as `landuse` with values including: `allotment`, `farmland`, `farmyard`, `meadow`, `orchard`, `plant_nursery`, `vineyard`.
 Agricultural land is excluded from consumed land calculations.
 6. **Natural land**: Represents undeveloped or natural areas tagged as `natural=*`, `leisure=nature_reserve` or `landuse` with values including: `beach` or `forest`.
 Natural land is excluded from both consumed and settled land calculations.